| | | | We began in the Summer of 2002, offering tiered

 and of course, we could not even begin to dream of dynamic images,

+as they forgot the GD library.
 Our utter disgust of what the prior hosts gave us fueled our desire

 to begin a company which not only offered a highly-extended PHP